rice7th/swef/README.md

 Example of the fetch on ubuntu

-Written mainly in Lua, it is a generic fetch that works everywhere, even on windows, without emulating stuff exclusive to unix, such as bash.
+Written mainly in Lua, it is a generic fetch that works (nearly) everywhere, even on windows, without emulating shells or creating some weird compatibility layes.
 The only dependencies are Lua and xprop, but xprop is required only on x11 systems, meaning that you dont need it for android, MacOs, windows and wayland systems.
 Also Xprop is usually preinstalled, but double-checking never hurts :)

 ## Installation